marini-rahumath/WeatherToDo/README.md

-# WeatherToDo
+****# WeatherToDo

 <img src="https://github.com/marini-rahumath/WeatherToDo/blob/master/screenshot/Mobile.JPG" width="300px" align="middle"/>

-Weather to do is a simple single page web application that shows the forcasted weather of any day and shows the list of activities the user has created.
+Weather to do is a simple single page web application that shows the forecasted weather of any day and shows the list of activities the user has created.
 User can add, modify and and delete activities.
+The application is created using react.js, webpack and babel.
 Created for the purpose of learning and exploring react.js and for a technical assessment.
 &nbsp;

 ### Usage:
+* Check the node and npm is installed in your PC using `node -v` and `npm -v` command on command prompt.
+* If it is not installed, download and install from this site: https://nodejs.org/en/download/
-* To build the app, type `npx webpack` on command line at the project folder.
+* To build the app, type `npx webpack` on command prompt at the project folder.
-* Look for `index.html` from the project folder and open it on any broswer.
+* Look for `index.html` from the project folder and open it on any browser.
 &nbsp;
 &nbsp;
 &nbsp;